Configuring Cloud Clusters

 About Live Updatable Settings

 Some settings can be updated while a cluster is running.
-These settings are marked with a Live Updatable icon.
+These settings are marked with a Live Updatable icon on this page.

-If your cluster updated, a notification will appear with the message Cluster [name] configuration updated successfully.
+Click Save.
+Once your cluster updates, a notification will appear with the message Cluster [name] configuration updated successfully.

 General Settings